pchapin/augusta/README.md

 describes the Augusta language and provides a compiler for that language called AGC (pronounced "Agency").
 The compiler translates Augusta source files into either LLVM assembly language, where final code generation can be done by LLVM, or into C99 that can be compiled with any standard-conforming C compiler.
-Currently, AGC is written in Scala.
+AGC is written in Scala.

 This project is very much in the early stages.
 The Augusta language is not well-defined and the AGC compiler is not usable at this time.
 However, we intend to keep the documentation and